 agents prioritized in the 2007 Immunotherapy Agent Workshop.
 Agents such as Ad-CCL21,

 IL-7, IL-12, IL-15 and MPL will be made available to the community, through a variety

 Limited amounts of the ch14.18 monoclonal antibody currently in Phase III clinical

 trials for neuroblastoma are available for investigators interested in identifying

 additional disease indications for this antibody.
 The antibody produced from SP2/0

 hybridoma cells targets the disialoganglioside (GD2).
 Ch14.18 is suitable for use

 in ADCC or other assays requiring a humanized antibody.
 A murine version of the

-antibody that recognizes GD2 antibodies will also be available from the repository
+antibody that recognizes GD2 antibodies is also available.

 For current development status and information on how to obtain one of these special